logto-io/docs/docs/docs/recipes/manage-users/you-dont-need-a-user-table.md

 :::caution
 You cannot do "join" or other complex queries on Logto's user storage.
 In this circumstance, you should use a cache layer or your own user table.
 :::

-## Compare with the common practice

-TODO:

-- how to do in common practice
-- pros and cons